Marlon Brando: 1944–1950: Early career

 Critics were not as kind, however.
 A review of Brando's performance in the opening assessed that Brando was "still building his character, but at present fails to impress."
 One Boston critic remarked of Brando's prolonged death scene, "Brando looked like a car in midtown Manhattan searching for a parking space."
 He received better reviews at subsequent tour stops, but what his colleagues recalled was only occasional indications of the talent he would later demonstrate.
 "There were a few times when he was really magnificent," Bankhead admitted to an interviewer in 1962.
 "He was a great young actor when he wanted to be, but most of the time I couldn't even hear him on the stage."

 Brando displayed his apathy for the production by demonstrating some shocking onstage manners.
 He "tried everything in the world to ruin it for her," Bankhead's stage manager claimed.
 "He nearly drove her crazy: scratching his crotch, picking his nose, doing anything."
 After several weeks on the road, they reached Boston, by which time Bankhead was ready to dismiss him.
-This proved to be one of the greatest blessings of his career, as it freed him up to play the role of Stanley Kowalski in Tennessee Williams's 1947 play A Streetcar Named Desire, directed by Elia Kazan.
-Moreover, to that end, Bankhead herself, in her letter declining Williams' invitation to play the role of Blanche, gave Brando this ringing—albeit acid-tongued—endorsement:

-I do have one suggestion for casting.
+This proved to be one of the greatest blessings of his career, as it freed him up to play the role of Stanley Kowalski in Tennessee Williams' 1947 play A Streetcar Named Desire, directed by Elia Kazan.
+Moreover, to that end, Bankhead herself, in her letter declining Williams' invitation to play the role of Blanche, gave Brando this ringing—albeit acid-tongued—endorsement stating "I do have one suggestion for casting.
 I know of an actor who can appear as this brutish Stanley Kowalski character.
 I mean, a total pig of a man without sensitivity or grace of any kind.
 Marlon Brando would be perfect as Stanley.
-I have just fired the cad from my play, The Eagle Has Two Heads, and I know for a fact that he is looking for work.
+I have just fired the cad from my play, The Eagle Has Two Heads, and I know for a fact that he is looking for work".

 Pierpont writes that John Garfield was first choice for the role, but "made impossible demands."
 It was Kazan's decision to fall back on the far less experienced (and technically too young for the role) Brando.
 In a letter dated August 29, 1947, Williams confided to his agent Audrey Wood: "It had not occurred to me before what an excellent value would come through casting a very young actor in this part.
 It humanizes the character of Stanley in that it becomes the brutality and callousness of youth rather than a vicious old man ...
 A new value came out of Brando's reading which was by far the best reading I have ever heard."
 Brando based his portrayal of Kowalski on the boxer Rocky Graziano, whom he had studied at a local gymnasium.
 Graziano did not know who Brando was, but attended the production with tickets provided by the young man.
 He said, "The curtain went up and on the stage is that son of a bitch from the gym, and he's playing me."